alanminko/iwls2022-ls-contest/README.md

 50-67 | Selected arithmetic functions with permuted inputs and dropped outputs 68-99 | 12-input 3-output neurons from [LogicNets project](https://github.com/Xilinx/logicnets)

-Further details about the benchmarks is temporarily withheld from the public because the next year's contest (IWLS 2023 Programming Contest) may reuse the current benchmarks and/or propose similar ones.
+Further details about the benchmarks is not disclosed to the public because the next year's contest (IWLS 2023 Programming Contest) may reuse the current benchmarks and/or propose similar ones.

 The goal of the future contest is expected to be similar (synthesizing minimal circuits for a set of